Tobacco farmer’s son endorses smoking ban in most workplaces

 Tuesday, Edelen proposed increasing the cigarette tax to the national average of $1.70 a pack.
 He said he would use some of the extra money on smoking cessation programs.
 Edelen said he is a former smoker who quit “cold turkey” when his sons were born.

 “I am not a nanny state candidate.
 I believe If you want to smoke you should be able to,” he said.
-“But I also believe those who choose not to smoke those who choose to protect their health in the workplace or the health of their children have a right to a law that protects them.”
+“But I also believe those who choose not to smoke, those who choose to protect their health in the workplace or the health of their children have a right to a law that protects them.”

 Edelen is one of four Democrats running for governor this year.
 The others are state Attorney General Andy Beshear, state House Minority Floor Leader Rocky Adkins and former state employee Geoff Young.